AdamWier/mega-fitness-app/README.md

 ### Contributing to the project
 Feel free to contibute an idea you have by forking the repository and making a pull request.
 If you want to see features I have in mind, take a look at the current version in development (v1.3 for example) under the Projects tab and feel free to assign yourself to an issue.
 If possible, please include "Close #<<Number of issue in this repository or if no issue, the number of the pull request with the angle brackets>>" in the commit for a minimum of tracability.
 Thanks and welcome to the project!

-## Hacktoberfest tag
-Some issues are tagged Hacktoberfest because I thought they would be particularly clear or easy to understand without much explanation.
-If you feel like taking on an issue but need clarification, don't hesitate to ask.
-Whether with my project or another, happy hacking this Hacktoberfest! 🎃